cohalloran1/march-madness/src/output/analysis/matchup_1222_vs_1188.md

 ## Analysis

 Houston (X01) is a major favorite as a much higher seed than SIUE (X16).
 Houston has a substantially higher ELO rating (1809 vs 1498), indicating significantly better season-long performance.
 Historically, #1 seeds have won 98.70% of games against #16 seeds in the tournament.
-Houston has the advantage with a 65.99% win probability.
+Houston is strongly favored with a 96.71% win probability.

 ## Betting Value Assessment